Disclaimer: I imported this post from WordPress to Jekyll on 9/2/23. Forgive the misformatting until I get a chance to clean it up.

 We can verify that NGINX is sending the header by inspecting the resource in Chrome.
 Open the Developer Tools, toggle to the Network tab, and refresh the page.
 Clicking on the root document of the site shows various request details including this header value.

 All this got me to thinking what I could do, if anything, as a user to block the referrer header from being sent.
 Web developers can utilize one or both of the two methods above, but what if I want the sites I visit to not know from where I came independent of their decision to implement a Referrer Policy?
-It seems like there may be some plugin-based solutions like this one, but that is an area I certainly want to investigate further.
+It seems like there may be some plugin-based solutions, but that is an area I certainly want to investigate further.